aoksys-platform-engineering/helm-charts/charts/chc-lib/README.md

 ### ContainerSecurityContext
 When configuring the `securityContext` for a container, you can provide values either as string or dict.

-The generated output depends on the type of values provided:
+The output depends on the provided data type:
 - Dict value: The value is used as-is without further processing.
 An empty dict (`{}`) is valid input, too.
-- String value: The chart checks if the string matches a preset name and if it does, returns the corresponding YAML block.
-If it doesn't match a preset name, an error message is returned that lists all presets available.
+- String value: The chart checks if the value matches a preset name and if it does, returns the corresponding YAML block.
+If it doesn't match a preset name, an error message is printed that lists all presets available.

 <table>
   <thead>